 But digital banking fraud can be especially challenging for these younger, online-first banks.
 Being newer in the banking space and lacking a physical presence can leave digital banks more vulnerable to fraudsters.

 This article looks at why a rise in online banking has gone hand in hand with a rise in banking fraud.
-With fraud expert Emily Williams, we'll explore some of the main fraud challenges neobanks face.
+With fraud expert Emily Williams (You should register for her live demo series!), we'll explore some of the main fraud challenges neobanks face.
 Then we’ll take a look at best practices for digital banks to detect and investigate fraud to better protect their customers and their business.

 With a rise in online banking, a rise in digital banking fraud

 Unlike traditional banks that offer online banking via an app or web interface in addition to services in a physical storefront, neobanks (also called challenger banks), are 100 percent digital.
 In most cases they don’t have a brick and mortar presence, so everything from onboarding to transactions happens online.
 This can translate to faster and more convenient service for their clients, who may also benefit from low- or no-fee services.

 The relative convenience of neobanks for customers has contributed to their popularity.
 But the novelty also means increased risk.
 Fraudsters are experts at exploiting anything new for gain and digital banking is no exception.

 Digital transformation - in banking and beyond - has also enabled many new and transformed types of fraud.
 Fraudsters are opportunists always on the lookout for new vulnerabilities, and new technology is an easy target.

 The rapid shift towards digital banking, both by traditional banks and with the emergence of neobanks, has been a boon for fraudsters.
 With digital banking, there are more and more transactions and they move fast.
 Complexifying the picture is the fact that fraud has also become professionalized and industrialized.
 The incidents of fraud resulting in the highest losses tend to be the work of organized criminal groups operating like businesses.